 Evidence of this risk can be seen in the rising number of cyber incidents targeting financial institutions and their interconnected systems.
-IBM's X-Force Threat Intelligence Index report shows that the UK accounted for 43% of attacks observed in Europe over the past 12 months.
-The energy and finance sectors suffered the most breaches each suffering 16% of the UK's cyberattacks in 2022.17 both the adoption of robust encryption techniques and the exploration of innovative security measures to ensure the continued resilience of Open Banking and interconnected financial systems.
+IBM's X-Force Threat Intelligence Index report shows that the UK accounted for 43% of attacks observed in Europe over the preceding 12 months, with the energy and finance sectors suffering the most breaches with 16% of the UK's cyberattacks in 2022.18

 As we move forward, the preservation of the integrity and security of inter-bank system interfaces becomes an imperative.
-Strengthening these interfaces against the looming threat of CRQCs requires
+Strengthening these interfaces against the looming threat of CRQCs requires both the adoption of robust encryption techniques and the exploration of innovative security measures to ensure the continued resilience of Open Banking and interconnected financial systems.